Pineapple BBQ Sauce is a sweet and tangy sauce for grilling chicken, shrimp or pork. Full of crave-worthy flavors that you just can't get enough of.

-This easy homemade bbq sauce starts with a jar of pineapple preserves and comes together in about 10 minutes.
+Our Sweet and Tangy BBQ Sauce is our go to for grilling but sometimes we crave something differnt.
+This easy bbq sauce starts with a jar of pineapple preserves and comes together in about 10 minutes.
 So simple and delicious to use as a grilling sauce or for dipping.

 Years ago, we owned our own barbecue sauce company and creating new products was always our favorite challenge.
 It's still fun to get in the kitchen and experiment with new flavor combinations.
 This combination of pineapple, ginger and garlic makes this sauce the perfect compliment to grilled meats.

 - Brown Sugar

 - Worcestershire Sauce